PedroToto/bike-sharing/project_report.md

 # Report: Predict Bike Sharing Demand with AutoGluon Solution
 ### Philippe Jean Mith

+## Problem Statement
+Bike-sharing demand is highly relevant to related problems companies encounter, such as Uber, Lyft, and DoorDash.
+Predicting demand not only helps businesses prepare for spikes in their services but also improves customer experience by limiting delays.

 ## Initial Training
 ### What did you realize when you tried to submit your predictions?
 What changes were needed to the output of the predictor to submit your results?